apache/inlong-website/community/how-to-vote-a-committer-ppmc.md

     3. Others:  https://xxx.com/xxx/xxx/?q=YYYYY
    ```

-3. Feedback on voting results: After the voting email is over, the initiator of the vote needs to remind the voting end in the second [VOTE] email; at the same time, the initiator of the vote needs to initiate a vote summary email, and the summary email is sent to private@inlong.apache.org.
+## Feedback on voting results
+   After the voting email is over, the initiator of the vote needs to remind the voting end in the second [VOTE] email; at the same time, the initiator of the vote needs to initiate a vote summary email, and the summary email is sent to private@inlong.apache.org.
 The following is a sample vote summary email:
    ```shell
    [RESULTS][VOTE] YYYYY as an InLong XXXXXX